Mesa Water Quality at a Glance

 Frequently Asked Questions

-Is Mesa’s tap water safe to drink?
+Is Mesa’s tap water safe to drink in 2026?

 What are Mesa’s current water restrictions?